andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">10/2017</p>

-This is an example showing how class hierarchies can be discovered by applying spectral clustering to a confusion matrix.
+This is an example of how spectral clustering can be applied to a confusion matrix in order to find class hierarchies.

 ## [Solving Threes](bellman.md)

 <p style="opacity:0.5">03/2016</p>

-Threes is a dice game definitely worth knowing.
-Do _you_ know how to play Threes?
-Do _you_ know how to win at Threes?
+Threes is a dice game of endless fun.
+Do you know how to play Threes?
+Do you know how to win at Threes?
 Here I explain the rules of Threes and use backward induction to find its optimal policy.

 ## [Artificial Life, Neural Nets, and Genetic Algorithms](neuroev.html)

 <p style="opacity:0.5">11/2015</p>

-Can neural nets control Artificial Life agents?
+Can neural nets effectively control Artificial Life agents?
 Can genetic algorithms optimize such neural nets?
-In this post a GA called Enforced Subpopulations is implemented to show that _yes_ GAs can optimize NNs, and _yes_ NNs can effectively control AL agents.
+In this post I implement a GA called Enforced Subpopulations to provide an example wherein GAs successfully optimize AL NNs.

 ## [Reinforcement Learning IRL](rl.html)

 <p style="opacity:0.5">12/2014</p>

 This post describes an Arduino robot that learns to crawl using Q-learning.
-Included is a video/tutorial showing the robot in action.
+Included is a video and tutorial showing the robot in action.